 My early Christian journey could properly be described as a bottle-rocket experience.
 I started off totally on-fire and unstoppable, but after about 3 years I began drifting away from God.

-I attended DeVRY Technical Institute and graduated in 1985.
-I was offered a position with Amdahl Corporation as a Field Engineer working in Tulsa, OK.
-I wanted to be successful in the business world and make a lot of money.
-Thankfully, God had other plans.
+I eventually dropped out of high school and after a very short stint in the construction industry, I decided to return to attended DeVRY Technical Institute.
+I graduated in 1985 and was offered a position with Amdahl Corporation as a Field Engineer working in Tulsa, OK.
+I wanted to be successful in the business world and make a lot of money; thankfully, God had other plans.

-God directed me to a great church in Tulsa, Oklahoma (Gracemont Baptist, now the Church at Battle Creek).
+God directed me to a great church in Tulsa (Gracemont Baptist, now the Church at Battle Creek).
 The spiritual growth I experienced over the next few months was phenomenal!

-In December of 1985, following a business dinner, I went home to my apartment exhausted from a long day and expected to pray a simple goodnight prayer.
+In December, 1985, following a business dinner, I went home to my apartment exhausted from a long day and expected to pray a simple goodnight prayer.
 However, God had other business.
 Though I cannot fully explain what occurred that night – I do know beyond a shadow of a doubt that He called me to become a pastor.

-Following graduation, I was called to pastor a church that had gone through a near-death experience: Oak Ridge Baptist Church in Salisbury, Maryland.
-I started as a bi-vocational pastor, continuing my job as a computer systems engineer, but God quickly grew the church and I left the computer industry in 2003.
+Following my graduation in 1999, I was called to pastor a church that had gone through a near-death experience: Oak Ridge Baptist Church in Salisbury, Maryland.
+I started as a bi-vocational pastor, continuing my job as a computer systems engineer, but God quickly grew the church and I finally left the computer industry in 2003.

 One of my passions is to equip church leaders to grow and develop the local church.
 To that end, we began the annual DREAM Church Conference in 2011 and have now trained thousands of leaders in the United States, Africa, India, China, Japan, and Macedonia.